-After the basic modifications, you need to specify a APPLgrid subprocess PDF combination.
+After the basic modifications, you need to specify a subprocess PDF combination.
 This details which QCD subprocesses contribute to the full process in question, and how the individual parton-parton subchannels are categorised into said subprocesses.
-This information is provided by APPLgrid lumi_pdf config files.
+This information is provided by APPLgrid lumi\pdf config files or by fastNLO steering files.
 For the details of how these files may be obtained from SHERPA or constructed by hand, refer to Appendix A.